benlammel/Vagrant_TinyOS-2.1.2_msp430-46_XM1000/README.md

     vagrant ssh

-Note: Windows is not shipped with an ssh client, so you'll nee a third party application (i.e. putty).
+Note: Windows is not shipped with a ssh client, so you'll nee a third party application (i.e. putty).
 Check out the following link for accessing it: https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY

 ### Start the virtual environment UI
 The `vagrant ssh` will actually log you into the virtual environment.
 If you want to start the environment the traditional way using the virtual machine window, change the `Vagrantfile` parameter `v.gui` from  `v.gui = false` to  `v.gui = true` and start the machine again.